Documentation sets

 Public Documentation Navigation

-When documentation is published publicly, categories appear as a navigation bar below the header when there are multiple categories.
+When a documentation set is served at a brand's web address, categories appear as a navigation bar below the header when there are multiple categories.

 For more details about the public documentation interface, see our public documentation guide.